© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Hampton Court Palace is a scheduled monument protected by Historic England under reference 1002009.
 View the official record →

-Hampton Court Palace is a royal residence located in the parish of Hampton, Surrey, originally constructed by Thomas Wolsey in the early sixteenth century and subsequently enlarged and modified by Henry VIII.
+Hampton Court Palace is a royal residence located in the London Borough of Richmond upon Thames, Surrey (formerly Middlesex), begun in 1515 by Thomas Wolsey, Lord Chancellor of England, and substantially enlarged after its acquisition by Henry VIII in 1525.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002009.

 Hampton Court Palace is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002009.